tacman/msgphp/docs/event-sourcing/event-handlers.md

 # Event Handlers

-A domain event handler is bound to `MsgPhp\Domain\Event\DomainEventHandlerInterface`.
+A domain event handler is bound to `MsgPhp\Domain\Event\DomainEventHandler`.
 Its purpose is to implement the handling of [domain events](events.md) within a certain context.

 Usually an entity implements it in order to mutate its own state (i.e. self-handling).
 It enforces the entity state to be valid by design as it encapsulates all write operations.